stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 There are a couple of gotchas that could result in staring at a blank screen:

-* The triangle vertices in the vertex shader are ordered counter-clockwise which _should_ be the default winding order - although not covered in this part of the demo the _rasterizer_ pipeline stage may need to be configured explicitly (or culling switched off altogether).
+* The triangle vertices in the vertex shader are ordered counter-clockwise which _should_ be the default winding order.
+Although not covered in this part of the demo the _rasterizer_ pipeline stage may need to be configured explicitly (or culling switched off altogether).

 * The arguments for the hard-coded drawing command are all integers and can easily be accidentally transposed.